zzzprojects/Eval-Expression.NET/docs/pages/api/eval-execute.md

 You can specify parameter value to use in the expression from various way:

-- By Anonymous Type
+- Anonymous Type
-- By Class Member
+- Class Member
-- By Dictionary
+- Dictionary
-- By Argument Position
+- Argument Position

 Under the hood, the fist time an expression is executed, it's before compiled and the delegate is stored in the memory before being returned and executed.
 All future call from the same expression will retrieve the delegate from the memory to optimize the performance.